yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 We model the development process as a cycle of refinements:

 1. VSD analysis to gather requirements
-2. User Stories to dcoument gathered requirements
+2. User Stories to docoument gathered requirements
 3. Conditions of Satisfaction to refine the user stories
 4. Testable behaviors
 5. Executable Tests